jeroenvermeulen/magento-solarium/README.md

 ## Support

-**We are sorry but we cannot offer customer support for this extension, and it is provided "as-is" for free.
-We use it at a number of big shops and it works well.**
+**We are sorry but we cannot offer customer support for this extension, and it is provided "as-is" for free.**

 A lot of info can be found in our [Wiki Pages](https://github.com/jeroenvermeulen/magento-solarium/wiki)

-If you have an issue, you can open a bug report in [GitHub's issue tracker](https://github.com/jeroenvermeulen/magento-solarium/issues).
-However we can not guarantee you will get an answer, it depends on the community.

 ## Core Developers